 Price – per person

-Flights (Euro traveller) with British Airways (aircraft: Airbus 319); travel by private minibus and first class rail; private motoscafo transfers between the station / airport and the hotel in Venice; a vaporetto pass for the duration of the stay in Venice; luggage porterage between Rome and Venice and between the hotel in Venice and the airport; hotel accommodation; breakfasts, 2 lunches in 2017 or 3 lunches in 2018 and 5 dinners with wine, water, coffee; all admissions; all taxes; all tips; the services of two lecturers.
+Flights (Euro traveller) with British Airways (aircraft: Airbus 319); travel by private minibus, coach and first class rail; private motoscafo transfers between the hotel and the airport in Venice; a vaporetto pass for the duration of the stay in Venice; luggage porterage between Rome and Venice and between the hotel in Venice and the airport; hotel accommodation; breakfasts, 3 lunches and 5 dinners with wine, water, coffee; all admissions; all taxes; all tips; the services of two lecturers and a tour manager.

 Hotel Bernini Bristol, Rome: a 5-star hotel excellently located on the Piazza Barberini.
 Hotel Splendid, Venice: delightful, quiet 4-star hotel situated half-way between Piazza San Marco and the Rialto bridge.
 Single rooms are doubles for sole use throughout.

 There is unavoidably a lot of walking in both cities: the historic area in Rome is vast and vehicular access is restricted, and in Venice there is a lot of walking along the flat and up and down bridges.
 Standing around in museums and churches in both cities is also unavoidable.
 The tour should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.